 The first AFP printer was the IBM 3800-3 delivered in 1983.
-It had a single, fixed media origin or "top, left-hand corner" as shown by the shaded rectangle in Figure 131.
+It had a single, fixed media origin or top, left corner as shown in Figure 147 on page 499.
 Print data could be placed to print across, down, or up the page.
 Across and down are shown.
-Page definitions, (pagedefs), were used to place the line data on the page.
+Page definitions (pagedefs) were used to place the line data on the page.
 IBM provided page definitions for common line spacings for both portrait and landscape orientation.
 The two most common paper sizes used were 12" x 8.5" (shown on left) and 9.5" x 11" (shown on right).
-As shown below different page definitions are required to print the same output on the two different sizes of paper.
-For example an "across" page definition is used to print landscape output on 12" x 8.5" paper and a "down" page definition is used for landscape output on 9.5" x 11" paper.
-Forms, like 12" x 8.5", that have a width greater than their length are referred to as "wide continuous forms" and forms, like 9.5" x 11", that have a length greater than their width are called "narrow continuous forms".
+As shown in the following figure, different page definitions are required to print the same output on the two different sizes of paper.
+For example, an across page definition is used to print landscape output on 12" x 8.5" paper and a down page definition is used for landscape output on 9.5" x 11" paper.
+Forms, like 12" x 8.5", that have a width greater than their length are referred to as wide continuous forms and forms, like 9.5" x 11", that have a length greater than their width are called narrow continuous forms.

-Figure 131.
+Figure 147.
 Fixed Media Origins for the IBM 3800-3 Printer